bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

   assert(fundMe.verify(), 'The mtx is malformed');

   const tx = fundMe.toTX();
+  console.log('total input value = ', fundMe.getInputValue());
+  console.log('Fee getting sent to miners:', fundMe.getInputValue() - fundingTarget, 'satoshis');

   assert(tx.verify(fundMe.view), 'there is a problem with your tx');

   return tx;
 };

-composeCrowdfund().then(myCrowdfundTx => console.log(myCrowdfundTx));
+composeCrowdfund(coins).then(myCrowdfundTx => console.log(myCrowdfundTx));
 ```

-`composeCrowdfund()` will now return a promise (thanks to async/await) that returns a fully templated transaction that can be transmitted to the network.
-It should have two inputs and one output equal to the funding target minus the fee.
+`composeCrowdfund` will now return a promise (thanks to async/await) that returns a fully templated transaction that can be transmitted to the network.
+It should have two inputs and one output with a value of 1.
+The inputs will have a value equal to the amount to fund plus the cost of the fee.
 You should also notice the `SIGHASH` flag 0x81 at the end of the input scripts which confirms they are `ALL|ANYONECANPAY` scripts.

 ### Version 2: Using the Bcoin Wallet System
 Since trying to manage your own keys is pretty tedious, not to mention impractical especially if you want to let other people contribute to your campaign, let's use the bcoin wallet system to take care of that part of the process.
 For the this example, we're going to interact via the wallet client, but you could also do something similar within a bcoin node (using the wallet and walletdb directly) which would also be more secure.